Fitness Volt

 13. Kettlebell swing

-Make the kettlebell swing more anterior deltoid-dominant by actively using your shoulders to raise and then decelerate kettlebell weight as you lower it again.
+To make the kettlebell swing more anterior deltoid-dominant, actively use your shoulders to raise the weight and then decelerate it as you lower it again.

 The Bradford press is an old-school shoulder exercise that keeps your deltoids under constant tension.
 Because it involves a behind-the-neck press, it’s not an exercise for everyone.

-If you’ve got tight or painful shoulders, proceed with caution or skip this move entirely.
-But, if your shoulders are mobile and healthy, this unique exercise should provide your delts with the challenge they’ve been waiting for.
+If you have tight or painful shoulders, proceed with caution or skip this move entirely.
+But if your shoulders are mobile and healthy, this unique exercise should provide your delts with the challenge they’ve been waiting for.

 How to do it: